QBayLogic/benchmark-compilation/docs/index.md

 We think it is safe to conclude that for building Haskell projects, the Intel Core i7-8700K is the better CPU in terms of absolute performance, and performance per Euro, compared to the AMD Ryzen 7 2700X.
 For the compile tasks, the Intel i7-8700K performs between 25%-30% better than the AMD Ryzen 7 2700X in terms of absolute performance, and it performs 7%-19% better in terms of performance per Euro.
-There can be a myriad of reasons why the relative performance of the AMD Ryzen 7 2700X vs the Intel Core i7-8700K is worse for Haskell compile workloads than it is for "the average" workload: caching strategies, cache sizes, pre-fetching implementation, branch-prediction implementations, memory hierarchies, core frequencies, Haskell/GHC evaluation/run-time behavior, etc.
+There can be a myriad of reasons why the relative performance of the AMD Ryzen 7 2700X vs the Intel Core i7-8700K is worse for Haskell compile workloads than it is for "the average" workload: caching strategies, cache sizes, prefetching implementation, branch-prediction implementations, memory hierarchies, core frequencies, Haskell/GHC evaluation/run-time behavior, etc.
 We might investigate whether it is the core frequency difference that is dominant, by artificially lowering the Core i7-8700K frequency; but that doesn't change the out-of-the-box performance difference between the two parts.

 In the future we plan to add some of the benchmarks from this blog post to the [https://openbenchmarking.org/](https://openbenchmarking.org/) suite, for multiple reasons: